alphaHeavy/shake-install/README.md

+## shake install is no longer being developed.
+Use stack instead. ##
 shake-install is a tool for building a set of related Haskell packages that are built with shake.

 If you are building a system containing multiple cabal files you may find it useful.